-Head to Head Competition Indirect Victories (wins or losses to common opponents) Varsity Record/Strength of Schedule District or Sectional Ranking Vote of Coaches
+- Head to Head Competition

+- Indirect Victories (wins or losses to common opponents)

+- Varsity Record/Strength of Schedule

+- USTA Ranking

+- Vote of Coaches

-Follow specific directions from the "Sectional Tournament Draw Sheet" which is found in this manual.
+Follow the directions on the "Sectional Tournament Draw Sheet" form which is found in the Manual for Managers.

 NOTE: SEED 4, 5 OR 6 PLAYERS FOR SINGLES AND DOUBLES.
-THE REST OF THE DRAW IS FILLED BY DRAWING NAMES.
+THE REST OF THE DRAW IS FILLED BY RANDOMLY DRAWING NAMES.
 NO EXCEPTIONS!